Faculty

 Phyllis Kisa, MBChB, FCS ECSA, MMed (Surgery)

 Dr. Phyllis Kisa completed medical school at Makerere University, Kampala, Uganda.
 She then worked as an intern doctor and as a medical officer (general doctor) in the surgical department at St. Mary’s Hospital Lacor, Uganda.
 Following this, she attained her MMED in General surgery from Makerere University and Fellowship in General Surgery of the College of Surgeons of East, Central and Southern Africa.
 Soon after, started a pediatric surgical fellowship training with the College of Surgeon of East Central and Southern Africa (COSECSA), a hybrid training with part in Uganda and 18 months (2014-mid-2015) at BC children’s hospital in Vancouver, Canada in pediatric general surgery and pediatric urology.
 She returned to BC Children’s hospital in 2018 to complete a formal clinical fellowship in pediatric urology becoming their first clinical fellow and the first fellowship trained pediatric urologist in Uganda.
-She is lecturer in pediatric surgery at Makerere University College of Health Sciences in Kampala, Uganda, and Adjunct Professor at the University of British Columbia in the Division of Urology and the Branch of International Surgery.
-She is keen on fostering training and collaborations, and have a strong interest in research, particularly research into perioperative nutrition.
+She is lecturer in pediatric surgery at Makerere University College of Health Sciences in Kampala, Uganda, and Adjunct Professor at the University of British Columbia in the Division of Urology and the Branch for Global Surgical Care She is keen on fostering training and collaborations, and have a strong interest in research, particularly research into perioperative nutrition.

 Jana MacLeod, MD, MSc, FRCS(C), FACS, FRC(ECSA)